The key signs of teething molars in a 1-year-old include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.

 Gentle gum massages with clean fingers can also reduce inflammation temporarily by increasing blood flow in the area.

 Using over-the-counter infant pain relievers like acetaminophen may be recommended by pediatricians if your baby seems particularly distressed.
-Always follow dosing instructions carefully.
+Always follow dosing instructions carefully and use your child’s weight and age as directed by a healthcare professional.

 Nutritional Adjustments During Molar Eruption

 Since chewing hard foods may cause pain during molar eruption, offering softer options helps maintain nutrition without aggravating discomfort.
-Pureed fruits, yogurt, mashed vegetables, and cereals are good choices.
+Pureed fruits, yogurt, mashed vegetables, oatmeal, and soft cereals are good choices.

 Encouraging breastfeeding or bottle feeding can provide comfort even if solid food intake decreases temporarily.